balvig/chili/README.md

 ## Installation

-Install Chili on your system (not in your app):
+Install Chili on your system (no need to add it to your app's gemfile):

     $ gem install chili